addu390/addu390.github.io/_posts/2026-02-21-flink-internals.md

 <li><p>Portable format: savepoints use a standardized format that is compatible across state backends.
 A job checkpointed with HashMapStateBackend can be restored on EmbeddedRocksDBStateBackend from a savepoint.</p></li>
 </ul>

+<p>Portable format: savepoints can be created in canonical format, a standardized representation that is compatible across state backends.
+A job checkpointed with HashMapStateBackend can be restored on EmbeddedRocksDBStateBackend from a canonical savepoint.
+Native format is faster to create and restore but is tied to the specific state backend and does not support cross-backend restoration.</p>

 <p>Savepoints are used for planned operations: upgrading application code, changing parallelism, migrating to a different cluster, or switching state backends.
 The workflow is: take a savepoint, stop the job, make changes, restart from the savepoint.</p>

 <p>In the example job, if the parallelism of the Window operator needs to change from 2 to 4, a savepoint captures the current state (including Key Group assignments).
 On restart with the new parallelism, Flink redistributes the Key Groups across the 4 new subtasks and restores the state accordingly.</p>

 <h3>3.4.
 Recovery</h3>

-<p>When a failure occurs (TaskManager crash, network fault, user code exception, etc.), Flink stops the entire job and rolls back to the latest completed checkpoint.</p>
+<p>When a failure occurs (TaskManager crash, network fault, user code exception, etc.), Flink stops the affected pipeline region (which for a single-region streaming job like this example, means the entire job) and rolls back to the latest completed checkpoint.</p>

 <p>The recovery process:</p>